 Real Geeks offers customizable IDX websites, a CRM dashboard, and agent management tools designed to maximize conversion of buyer and seller leads.
-All agencies have access to the same features regardless of their size.
+All agencies have access to the same lead generation features regardless of their size.
 However, smaller agencies will benefit most from the tools available on the platform because of the low cost and user-friendly tools.

 Customizable IDX Website

 Real Geeks makes real estate lead generation through an IDX website creation easy by letting agents customize logos, headers, toolbars, feature images, and other content.
 This enables agencies to create unique user experiences for potential buyers without any knowledge of web design.
 In contrast to BoomTown’s IDX websites, potential buyers must create an account to view properties, ensuring that each lead is captured.

 Home Valuation Lead Capture

 For an additional $50/month, Real Geeks provides a home valuation website that encourages potential sellers to enter their address in exchange for a value estimate and local comps.
 When users enter an address, they’re directed to a pop-up requesting their contact information.
 Even if they choose not to enter their information, their address is still logged as a listing lead in the CRM.
 Plus, unlike BoomTown, Real Geeks offers instant valuations so sellers don’t have to wait.

 CRM & Lead Nurturing